 Medical detox is the first step to purging all the unhealthy substances from the body.
 The toxic chemicals must be removed from the system so that a person can make a healthy recovery.
 However, when a person starts the treatment, they will experience serious withdrawal issues.

 Detox centers often rely on medications to curb those symptoms.
 One of the most used ones is Propranolol.
-This is a detailed guideline on why so many detox centers rely on Propranolol to treat withdrawal symptoms, including all the reasons why it has become a popular product more medical detox.
+This is a detailed guideline on why so many detox centers rely on Propranolol for alcohol or drug withdrawal symptoms.

 What Is Propranolol?

-Propranolol (Inderal) is a prescribed medicine primarily used as a beta-blocker.
-It is known for its multiple treatment capabilities, like managing heart problems, anxiety, PTSD, and other complex health disorders.
+Propranolol (brand names include Inderal®, InnoPran®, and Pronol®) is a prescribed medicine primarily used as a beta-blocker.
+It is known for its multiple treatment capabilities.
+This is a beta-blocker for anxiety, alcohol and drug withdrawal, heart problems, PTSD, and other complex health disorders.

 Just like any other beta-blocker, Propranolol will work its way into the body by decreasing the heart rate and relaxing the blood vessels.
 The chemicals present in the drug allow it to reduce physical symptoms caused by anxiety.